lp-wan/archi/schc-architecture.md

 -->

-{{Fig-SCHCArchiEx}} represents the stack of SCHC instances that operate over 3 strata, one for OSCORE, one for CoAP, and one for IP and UDP.
+{{Fig-SCHCArchiEx}} represents the stack of SCHC Instances that operate over 3 strata, one for OSCORE, one for CoAP, and one for IP and UDP.

 ~~~~